gchq/Gaffer/README.md

  - Nodes and edges in the store can have statistics such as counts, histograms and sketches that represent their properties.
 Gaffer provides a pluggable way of using any suitable libraries to serialise, summarise, filter and transform these statistics.
  - Application developers can turn any database into a Gaffer store by implementing a small number of simple methods.
 This means that they can easily tailor the store to their particular needs by choosing a suitable underlying database.
  - A Gaffer graph is managed using a simple schema.
-The data schema describes the structure of the nodes and edges and the libraries used to summarise, filter, transform and validate them.
+The schema describes the structure of the nodes and edges and the libraries used to summarise, filter, transform and validate them.
 It also describes how the nodes and edges are serialised and mapped into the store.
 This schema enable new node or edge types to be easily added to the graph and make it extremely simple to update the libraries used for managing existing data.
 The schema can be split and modularised to allow the same data to be easily migrated or stored and queried across multiple different stores.